YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 1) A type definition of the usual form `type <typedef>`, where the value of `<typedef>` is preserved, and
 1) Several (auto-generated) plugin definitions.

-THe effect of syntactic transformation, including what the `@type` definitions become after expansion, can be viewed by adding the "dump source" option in the Makefile as explained in a comment line there.
+The effect of syntactic transformation, including what the `@type` definitions become after expansion, can be viewed by adding the "dump source" option in the Makefile as explained in a comment line there.